leonardo-blas/usc-tg-24-us-election/README.md

 ## Data usage agreement
-This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
+This dataset is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 By using this dataset, you agree to abide by the stipulations in the license and cite the following manuscript:

 Leonardo Blas, Luca Luceri, and Emilio Ferrara.
 Unearthing a Billion Telegram Posts about the 2024 U.S. Presidential Election: Development of a Public Dataset.
 2024. [doi.org/10.48550/arXiv.2410.23638](doi.org/10.48550/arXiv.2410.23638)